 - Clinical trials: The ongoing COVID-19 pandemic may cause delays in some of our clinical trials.
 Responses to COVID-19 by healthcare providers and regulatory agencies or staffing issues related to the COVID-19 response could impact the ability of clinical trial sites to participate in new clinical trials and could delay the commencement of trials, site initiation, compliance in the trials, the completion of trials, slow down enrollment, and make the ongoing collection of data for patients enrolled in studies more difficult or intermittent.
 Missing data could undermine data integrity and probability of success.
 In addition, due to COVID-19, some participants and clinical investigators may be unable or unwilling to comply with clinical trial protocols.
 For example, quarantines or other travel limitations (whether voluntary or required) were implemented in many countries during the past two years, and may impede participant movement, affect sponsor access to study sites, or interrupt healthcare services, which may negatively impact the execution of clinical trials.
-In addition, the vaccination efforts could slow patient enrollment in our studies as some patients may be unwilling to enroll in clinical trials before or soon after receiving the vaccination.
-Additionally, we have experienced challenges with respect to climate-controlled shipping of our product candidates, which may delay our ability to dose patients in our ongoing trials.
 Any negative impact COVID-19 has on study start-up, patient enrollment, retention or treatment, or data collection and validation could delay our clinical trial timelines and adversely affect our ability to obtain regulatory approval for and to commercialize our product candidates, particularly on our current projected timelines, increase our operating expenses and have a material adverse effect on our business and financial results. - Manufacturing: The ongoing COVID-19 pandemic may negatively affect the operations of our third-party manufacturers, which could result in delays or disruptions in the supply of our product candidates for our clinical trials.
 Demand for vaccines and treatments for COVID-19 may make it more difficult to obtain materials or manufacturing slots for the products needed for our clinical trials, which could lead to delays in clinical trials. - Operations: COVID-19 has resulted in significant governmental measures being implemented to control the spread of the virus.
 In response to these measures, in March 2020 we required all non-laboratory employees and all non-essential employees for laboratory work to work remotely, suspended non-essential travel for our employees and discouraged employee attendance at other gatherings.
-In May 2020, as certain states eased restrictions, we established new protocols to better allow its full laboratory staff access to our facilities.
-These protocols included several shifts working over a seven-day-week protocol.
-These measures were not without risk.
-For instance, remote work may delay our pre-clinical programs development, disrupt our operations and increase the risk of a cybersecurity incident.
+In May 2020, as certain states eased restrictions, we established new protocols to better allow our full laboratory staff access to our facilities.
 With increased availability of vaccines and public health guidelines evolving to reflect their availability, we have shifted to a hybrid model for all our employees.
 We will continue to monitor and make adjustments in response to the public health environment, together with local, state and federal guidance regarding workplace protective measures.
-If there is an increase in COVID-19 infection rates or new outbreaks, our business may be adversely impacted, the extent of which will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as the duration of the outbreak, the severity of COVID-19 or the effectiveness of actions to contain and treat COVID-19, particularly in the geographies where we, our third party manufacturers, CROs or current and planned clinical trial sites operate.
+These measures entail risk.
+For instance, remote work may delay our pre-clinical programs development, disrupt our operations and increase the risk of a cybersecurity incident.
+If there is an increase in COVID-19 infection rates or new outbreaks, our business may be adversely impacted, the extent of which will depend on future developments, which are highly uncertain and cannot be predicted with confidence, such as new variants, the duration of outbreaks, the severity of COVID-19 or the effectiveness of actions to contain and treat COVID-19, particularly in the geographies where we, our third party manufacturers, CROs or current and planned clinical trial sites operate.